Prospero86/DebianNewbieScript/README.md

 ###After installing
 Reboot your computer.
 It's that simple.

-If you are unable to get your login screen after rebooting (or you get the login screen but are unable to login), open a virtual terminal (see above) and login.
-Go to your home folder by doing

-<code>cd ~</code>

-then preform

-<code>mv .Xauthority .Xauthority.old</code>.

-Sometimes when LightDM is installed, that file becomes corrupted.
-After you log in, you can delete the .Xauthority.old file.

 ####Bug Reports
 All bug reports can be sent to my private email address, [chocolatechip@derpymail.org] (mailto:ChocolateChip@derpymail.org?subject=Debian%20Newbie%20Script%20Bugs)